-The actuarial assumptions used in the actuarial valuation as of September 30, 2013, were based on the results of an investigation of the economic and demographic experience for the TRS based upon participant data as of September 30, 2010.
-The Board of Control accepted and approved these changes on January 27, 2012, which became effective at the beginning of fiscal year 2012.
+The actuarial assumptions used in the actuarial valuation as of September 30, 2014, were based on the results of an actuarial experience study for the period October 1, 2005 through September 30, 2010.

 Mortality rates for TRS were based on the RP-2000 Combined Mortality Table for Males or Females, as appropriate, with adjustments for mortality improvements based on Scale AA projected to 2015 and set back one year for females.